 You begin the day by riding on the excellent bike lane between Sankt-Vith and Waimes.
 From there, head towards the Ardennes-Eiffel Nature Park, stopping off in Montenau and Sourbrodt.
 Kalterherberg is a good spot to enjoy lunch.
 As you cruise on, you will leave the Vennbahn and head towards Monschau where you will stay the night.
 This enchanting Eiffel town boasts half-timbered houses, friendly cafes and great restaurants.

 Today is your last day on the bike.
-To begin the day you will head from Monschau back onto the Vennbahn rail trail.
-We recommend a visit to Kornelimünster before descending down into Aachen, once the centre of Charlemagne’s empire.
-From Aachen, you will cross back into Holland and the Dutch town of Kerkrade.
-From here, you will get a train back to Maastricht where you can relax having ridden through 5 countries on your holiday.
+To begin the day you will head from Monschau back onto the Vennbahn rail trail to Kerkrade via Aachen.
+From here you will jump on a train to Maastricht where you can relax having ridden through 5 countries on your cycling holiday.

 Your ride across 5 countries takes in similar scenery given the proximity of each country.
 You can be assured of relatively flat riding except for a couple of isolated hills through Germany and Luxembourg.